replicatedhq/kots/design/disaster-recovery-snapshots.md

 ### Backup

-- All resources (Admin Console and application) will have two additional labels:
+- All resources (Admin Console and application) will have an additional label:
     - `kots.io/backup: velero`
 - All application resources will have two additional labels:
     - `kots.io/backup: velero`